OpenMW/openmw/tes3mp-changelog.md

 ------

 * Synchronization of attributes and skills
-* Fixes to memory leaks related to player initialization on Windows servers
+* Fix to memory leaks related to player initialization on Windows servers
-* Fixes to various graphical glitches
+* Fix to various graphical glitches
 * Main menu buttons for starting, saving and loading games are now disabled

 0.0.1a